Dark Horse Comics: M Press

 Publications ranging from novels to film books by Leonard Maltin about John Landis, to comic related material such as a biography of Will Eisner, to health books.
 They have also published a series reprinting Playboy interviews.
 The M Press imprint was created to publish a diverse list of both literary fiction and non-fiction prose for authors with a unique voice.
 One such series is Orchid by Tom Morello, published from 2011 to 2013.
 The newest addition to M Press is an original graphic novel The Fifth Beatle by Vivek Tiwary, Andrew Robinson, and Kyle Baker, published in November 2013.

 Dark Horse Digital

 In 2011, Dark Horse launched their iOS app and online digital comics store Dark Horse Digital, followed by the release of the beta version of a native Android app in 2012.
 Any device with a modern web browser can be used to read Dark Horse comics at their web store.

+As of February 24, 2025 Dark Horse Digital has closed.
+No further sales will be offered on the DHD website but users can still log in and read the comics on their bookshelf.